otrv4/otrv4/otrv4.md

 is a way for two parties to mutually agree upon a shared key and authenticate one another while also allowing a level of participation deniability.

-This process is based on the Spawn protocol, which utilizes Dual Receiver Encryption (DRE) and a NIZKPK for authentication (Auth).
+This process is based on the Spawn protocol[1], which utilizes Dual Receiver Encryption (DRE) and a NIZKPK for authentication (Auth).

 ### Interactive DAKE Overview